joeyespo/gitpress-blog/2012/01-init.md

 This is first official post of Gitpress!

-This is a milestone, considering not one line of code for Gitpress has been written.
-The project is still in the early design phase.
+This is a milestone, considering not a single line of code for Gitpress has been written.
+The project is still early in the design phase.
 However, Gitpress will be eating its own dog food.
 Consider this post a declaration.

 If you're reading this on [gitpress-cms.com][site], then things must be going